Probing primordial non-Gaussianity with SKA galaxy redshift surveys: a fully relativistic analysis: Conclusions

 \subsection{Acknowledgments}

-We thank Daniele Bertacca, Phil Bull, Benjamin Joachimi, Kazuya Koyama, Sabino Matarrese, Alvise Raccanelli and Licia Verde for useful clarifications and discussions.
+We thank Daniele Bertacca, Phil Bull, Benjamin Joachimi, Kazuya Koyama, Sabino Matarrese, Alvise Raccanelli and Licia Verde for useful clarifications and discussions, and Cristiano Porciani for alerting us to an error in arXiv v4.
 SC acknowledges support from FCT-Portugal under Post-Doctoral Grant No. SFRH/BPD/80274/2011.
 MS and RM are supported by the South African Square Kilometre Array Project and the South African National Research Foundation.
 RM is also supported by the UK Science \& Technology Facilities Council, Grant No. ST/K0090X/1.